joshrwolf/autoapps/README.md

 As of today, there is no formal support for the app of apps pattern, and the ArgoCD ecosystem lacks a construct where `Applications` can inherit easily from other `Applications`.

 `auto-apps` is a stupid simple cli intended to bridge the gap until `ApplicationSets` are officially supported in ArgoCD.

-`auto-apps` is designed to fill a gap in the ArgoCD app of apps pattern, where multiple applications are bootstrapped from a single "umbrella" application.
+It is designed to fill a gap in the ArgoCD app of apps pattern, where multiple applications are bootstrapped from a single "umbrella" application.

-`auto-apps` solves this by the following:

-__`Application` auto discovery__:
+## Features

+### `Application` auto discovery

 Starting from a given `spec.source.path`, `autoapps` will traverse a git repository looking for: